pravega/pravega-tools/pravega-cli/README.md

-        bk enable <log-id>: Enables a BookKeeperLog by updating its metadata in ZooKeeper (with the Enabled flag set to 'true'). bk list : Lists all BookKeeper Logs. cluster list-instances : Lists all nodes in the Pravega cluster (Controllers, Segment Stores). config list : Lists all configuration set during this session. config set <name=value list>: Sets one or more config values for use during this session. container recover <container-id>: Executes a local, non-invasive recovery for a SegmentContainer.
+        bk enable <log-id>: Enables a BookKeeperLog by updating its metadata in ZooKeeper (with the Enabled flag set to 'true'). bk list : Lists all BookKeeper Logs. cluster list-instances : Lists all nodes in the Pravega cluster (Controllers, Segment Stores). cluster list-containers: Lists all the containers in the Pravega cluster and the Segment Stores responsible for them. cluster get-host-by-container: Get the Segment Store host responsible for a given container id. config list : Lists all configuration set during this session. config set <name=value list>: Sets one or more config values for use during this session. container recover <container-id>: Executes a local, non-invasive recovery for a SegmentContainer.